Dr. quin Brooks

-Dr. Danielle Brooks is an assistant dean and currently heads ATU’s Department of Diversity and Inclusion.
+Dr. NaQuindra Brooks (Dr. Quin) is an assistant dean and currently heads ATU’s Department of Diversity, Inclusion, and Contemporary Student Services.
 She is a southern girl at heart.
 Originally from Jackson, Alabama, Dr. Brooks came to ATU by way of Oklahoma State University in Stillwater, Oklahoma.
-While there, she served as a coordinator of student leadership and academic wellness for first generation and underrepresented students within residential life in addition to facilitating diversity & inclusion programming while serving on her department’s social justice committee.
+While there, she served as a coordinator of student leadership and academic wellness and worked closely with first generation and underrepresented students within residential life in addition to facilitating diversity & inclusion programming while serving on her department’s social justice committee.

 Dr. Brooks graduated cum laude with a Bachelor of Science degree in Communications with an emphasis in Broadcast Journalism and a minor in Sports Information from Troy University in Troy, Alabama in 2006.
 In 2013, she earned a Master of Liberal Arts (MLA) degree with both a concentration and a dual graduate certificate in Leadership & Ethics from Spring Hill College in Mobile, AL with honors.
-It was at Spring Hill College that her zeal for diversity and inclusion greatly increased while studying ethics.
-In 2017, she became the first black woman to complete the Ph.D in Leadership Studies at Piedmont International University in Winston-Salem, North Carolina.
-Her doctoral concentration for the Leadership Ph.D is in Educational Administration.
+It was at Spring Hill College that her zeal for diversity and inclusion greatly increased while studying ethics and ironically, the murder of Trayvon Martin occured during this same period.
+His death further ignitied her passion for social justice and racial equity.
+In 2017, she became the first Black woman and the youngest student in her cohort to complete the Ph.D in Leadership Studies at Carolina University (formerly Piedmont International University) in Winston-Salem, North Carolina.
+Her doctoral concentration for the Leadership Ph.D is in Education Administration.